c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ![Alt text for image](/screenshots/discover-risky-assets-4.png "Optional title")

 5. Once in the Asset Inventory view, click on the **High Risk Assets** tab.
 Scroll towards the bottom and take a look at the **Google Compute Engine** service.
-GKE is Googles Kubernetes service and Exampli Corps uses GKE to host their container workloads that run the banking applications Exampli's customers use everyday.
+Exampli Corps uses deployed these hosts using Googles Kubernetes service called GKE to orchestrate their container workloads that run the banking applications Exampli's customers use everyday.

 Note the two columns **Assets with Alerts** and **Assets with Vulnerabilities**.